Associate Professor of Practice

 Somewhere along the way, I also spent two years teaching English in Seoul, but that's not really part of the narrative hahaha...

-As a graduate student at Columbia University, I investigated software testing techniques for programs that do not have a "test oracle," i.e. for which it is difficult to know what the correct output should be.
-Here are relevant publications:
+As a graduate student at Columbia University, I investigated software testing techniques for programs that do not have a "test oracle," i.e. for which it is difficult to know in advance what the correct output should be.
+I am no longer actively conducting research in this area, but here are some of my relevant publications:

 A full list of publications is available in my CV.

 I primarily teach courses related to software development and systems programming, at both the undergraduate and graduate level.

 Here are the websites of recent course offerings: